-In our 2013 Annual Report, we recap the last year and look into a future in which the ACA is reality.
+In our 2014 Annual Report, we recap the last year and look into a future in which the Affordable Care Act (ACA) remains in flux even as it has become a reality.

 As usual, I begin with a brief overview of the Trust's financial history before discussing the significant developments and financial results of the past year.